Skip to Content

 Contact details +64 (09) 414 0800 ext.
 43532

 Emily has specialised in the area of paediatric feeding and swallowing since 2001.
 She was Senior Specialist at Southwark Primary Care Trust, coordinating the Paediatric Dysphagia service for that London Borough.
-Emily completed her advanced practitioner training in Paediatric Dypshagia at Manchester Metropolitan University in 2003.
-In 2006 after moving to Auckland she became Clinial Service Leader for Paediatric Speech -Language Therapy at Waitemata District Health Board.
+Emily completed her advanced practitioner training in Paediatric Dysphagia at Manchester Metropolitan University in 2003.
+In 2006 after moving to Auckland she became Clinical Service Leader for Paediatric Speech -Language Therapy at Waitemata District Health Board.
 This involved leading the Speech Therapy service in the Special Care Baby units at North Shore and Waitakere Hospitals; Rangitira Unit (paediatric inpatients) at Waitakere Hospital, the Child Development Services in north and west Auckand and the Rehabiliatation Unit at the Wilson Home.

 During her time at WDHB, Emily helped lead the Food for Flourishing Programme at Waitakere Hospital .
 This was an innovative 3 week programme that supported children and their families transition from their feeding tubes to being able to eat and drink by mouth.
 This programme continues and is now based at Starship Children's Hospital.
 As well as heping to transition children off thier feeding tubes Emily wrote guidelines for the Fun with Food Programme at WDHB.
 This was an outpatient transdiciplinary group programme to help children who have delayed feeding skills due to thier medical condition and/or have Avoidant Restictive Food Intake Disorder (ARFID).

 Emily was appointed to the role of Clincal Educator at Massey University in 2012.
 The same year the Paediatric and Infant Feeding and Nutrition Centre (PiFAN) at Massey University was created.
 Together with Dr. Cath Conlon from the College of Health and colleagues Lindy Thomas and Kate Skinner (Private consultants) the ACTIVEating Programme was developed.
 This programme is now in its sixth year and has had over 60 children attend from the Auckand and Northland regions.
 This is an interdisciplinary clinic in which Speech language therapy and dietitetic students are able to assess and treat children with feeding difficulties.
 This clinic supports children as young as 6 months to 16 years and their families who have limited dietary intake due to oral motor sensory difficulties.
-Children who attend may have a diagnosis of ARFID , developmental difficulties or may be typically developing but will be taking less than thirty foods in their diet and may be refusing whole food groups or textures.
+Children who attend may have a diagnosis of ARFID , developmental difficulties or may be typically developing but taking less than thirty foods in their diet and may be refusing whole food groups or textures.

 In 2015 Emily became a member of the Clinical Network for Paediatric Tube Feeding coordinated by the Paediatric Society of New Zealand for the Ministry of Health.
 She is also the Expert Advisor for Paediatric Feeding and Swallowing for the New Zealand Speech Language Therapists' Association (NZSTA).